Kylie Sayce NP

 The Bottom Line

+Being told your vaginal tests are normal does not mean your symptoms are not real.
 Persistent vaginal symptoms can have many possible contributing factors, including irritation, hormonal changes, inflammatory conditions, pain conditions and complex changes within the vaginal environment.

 How I Can Help